johnae/spook/README.md

 --   o = assert io.open('/tmp/new_file.txt', 'w')
 --   o\write new_content
 --   o\close!
---   true -- return true or false for notications
+--   true -- return true or false depending on whether this was a success --
---
 -- watch "stuff", ->
 --   on_changed "stuff/(.*)/(.*)%.txt", (a, b) -> file_handler "stuff/#{a}/#{b}.txt"